 I am hereby transmitting the District of Columbia Maternal Mortality Review Committee 2022 Annual Report, prepared by the Committee pursuant to D.C.
 Official Code § 7-671.02, to the Council of the District of Columbia.
 This report includes case discussions, data, and recommendations developed in 2022 from the review of maternal deaths that occurred in 2018, 2019, and 2020.
 If you have any questions regarding the report, please contact Tracie Martin, Director, Program Manager, Fatality Review Division, Office of the Chief Medical Examiner, at 202-698-9024, or by email at tracie.martin@dc.gov.
-Sincerely, Enclosure Muriel Bowser DISTRICT OF COLUMBIA MATERNAL MORTALITY REVIEW COMMITTEE
+Sincerely, Enclosure Murrel Bowser DISTRICT OF COLUMBIA MATERNAL MORTALITY REVIEW COMMITTEE

-MATERNAL MORTALITY REVIEW COMMITTEE 2022 ANNUAL REPORT

-Presented To

-The Honorable Muriel Bowser, Mayor, District of Columbia

-The Council of the District of Columbia

-The Residents of the District of Columbia

-Maternal Mortality Review Committee 2022 Co-Chairs

-Aza Nedhari, CPM, LGPC Executive Director, Mamatoto Village

-Christina X. Marea, PhD, MA, MSN, FACNM Assistant Professor, School of Nursing, Georgetown University Midwife, Community of Hope

-Office of the Chief Medical Examiner Fatality Review Division Contributing Staff

-Tracie T. Martin, MSW Fatality Review Division Program Manager

-Breanna Cuchara, MFS Fatality Review Division Program Specialist

-Candace Hardin Fatality Review Division Staff Assistant

-Special Contributors

-Constance Bohon, MD American College of Obstetrics and Gynecology

-Jamila Perritt, MD, MPH Physicians for Reproductive Health

-CONTENTS

-5 INTRODUCTION

-6-7 GREETINGS

-DEDICATION

-8 MMRC 2022 MEMBERS

-9-14 THE WORK OF THE MMRC

-16-18 RECOMMENDATIONS

-20 ACKNOWLEDGEMENT
+WE'ARE GOVERNMENT OF THE DISTRICT OF COLUMBIA MURIEL BOWSER, MAYOR MATERNAL MORTALITY REVIEW COMMITTEE 2022 ANNUAL REPORT Presented To The Honorable Muriel Bowser, Mayor, District of Columbia The Council of the District of Columbia The Residents of the District of Columbia Maternal Mortality Review Committee 2022 Co-Chairs Aza Nedhari, CPM, LGPC Executive Director, Mamatoto Village Christina X. Marea, PhD, MA, MSN, FACNM Assistant Professor, School of Nursing, Georgetown University Midwife, Community of Hope Office of the Chief Medical Examiner Fatality Review Division Contributing Staff Tracie T. Martin, MSW Fatality Review Division Program Manager Breanna Cuchara, MFS Fatality Review Division Program Specialist Candace Hardin Fatality Review Division Staff Assistant Special Contributors Constance Bohon, MD American College of Obstetrics and Gynecology Jamila Perritt, MD, MPH Physicians for Reproductive Health CONTENTS DEDICATION INTRODUCTION 6-7 GREETINGS 8 MMRC 2022 MEMBERS 9-14 THE WORK OF THE MMRC 16-18 RECOMMENDATIONS 20 ACKNOWLEDGEMENT

 21 APPENDICES

 - CDC MMRIA FORM

 - GLOSSARY

 DEDICATION

 This Annual Report is dedicated to the memory of those whose lives were lost due to events surrounding their pregnancy.

-As we navigate through this process of support and advocacy for maternal health, we hope our work will ultimately improve outcomes for all residents of the District of Columbia.
+As we navigate through this process of support and advocacy for birthing people, we hope our work will ultimately improve outcomes for all residents of the District of Columbia.1

+1 We intentionally use expansive language, including the term birthing people, in relation to gender identity understanding that many people who experience pregnancy and pregnancy complications may not experience gender as binary.
+Gender specific terms will be used in some places to be consistent with research or data reporting measures.
 INTRODUCTION The District of Columbia's Maternal Mortality Review Committee (MMRC) was established in 2018 by the Maternal Mortality Review Committee Establishment Act of 2018.
 With administrative support from the Office of the Chief Medical Examiner, the MMRC presents the residents of the District of Columbia with the opportunity to discuss maternal mortality through the retrospective lens of the fatality review process.
 By identifying the risks associated with the causes of maternal mortalities, the MMRC constructs recommendations with the goal of reducing maternal mortalities in the District of Columbia.
-The objective of the MMRC is to examine the overall interaction between pregnant and postpartum women and the medical community.
+The objective of the MMRC is to examine the overall interaction between birthing persons and the medical community.
 The MMRC is proud to present its third Annual Report.
 This report includes case discussions, data, and recommendations developed in 2022 from the review of maternal deaths that occurred in 2018, 2019, and 2020.
 Through this report, we share the ways our community, health, and social systems might have intervened to prevent maternal mortality, while also protecting the privacy of the decedents and their families.
 Our aim is to prevent maternal mortality through improved access to health care services, social services, and increase community building to strengthen our complex system of care.